 4 Remove the prawns from the pan and keep it aside.

-Let fry the onion paste, until the raw onion smell goes off and it will start to release oil from its side.
+Fry the onion paste until the raw onion smell goes off, and it will start to release oil.

-3 After 2-3 minutes add 2 cups of coconut milk and bring it to a boil for about 2 more minutes.
+3 After 2-3 minutes, add 2 cups of coconut milk and bring it to a boil for about 2 more minutes.

 And lastly, add 1 tbsp of mustard oil, mix it well, and cover the lid.
 Then immediately turn off the heat.